kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <h4 class="h4-guide">What is a Promise</h4>
 Promises are not a new technology, but are relatively new to JavaScript and are gaining an important role in the language.
 Discussing them in full is also beyond the scope of this guide but it's good to understand their basic ideas.

-According to the <a href="https://promisesaplus.com/" target="blank">community-led Promises specification</a>:
+According to the <a href="https://promisesaplus.com/" target="blank" title="Read the Promises/A+ specification">community-led Promises specification</a>:

 > *A promise represents the eventual result of an asynchronous operation.
 The primary way of interacting with a promise is through its `then` method, which registers callbacks to receive either a promise’s eventual value or the reason why the promise cannot be fulfilled.*